1. PIXCI® Imaging Drivers: Media Foundation Frame Server (Windows 'Camera' Device & DirectShow Source)

 The PIXCI® Frame Source driver supports current PIXCI® frame grabbers.

-The PIXCI® Frame Source driver does not support frame grabbers which were no longer in production as of the PIXCI® Frame Source driver’s release, i.e. PIXCI® A, CL3SD, D, D24, D32, SV2, and SV3 frame grabbers.
+The PIXCI® Frame Source driver does not support frame grabbers which were no longer in production as of the PIXCI® Frame Source driver's initial release, i.e. PIXCI® A, CL3SD, D, D24, D32, SV2, and SV3 frame grabbers.

 The Windows Media Foundation Frame Server is supported in Windows 10 (1809) or later.